Here is our response to their letter:

 Montréal, September 2nd, 2014

 Thank you for your response to our initial letter regarding the divestment campaign launched by the Projet Accompagnement Québec Guatemala and the Council of Canadians.
-This campaign invites individual contributors to group pension plans to call for the withdrawal of investments made by PSP Investments and other investors from Canadian mining companies Goldcorp Inc. and Tahoe Resources Inc.
+This campaign invites individual contributors to group pension plans to call for the withdrawal of investments made by CPP Investment Board and other investors from Canadian mining companies Goldcorp Inc. and Tahoe Resources Inc.

-In your response you explain that it is preferable to remain shareholders than to divest in order to maintain influence over the companies involved and to encourage responsible corporate attitudes on their part.
+In your response you explain that it is preferable to act as a responsible shareholder than to divest in order to maintain influence over the companies involved and to encourage responsible corporate attitudes on their part.
 We understand the relevance of this position and would be interested in knowing more about the initiatives you have taken in the past or plan to take in the future to this end, acting as a responsible shareholder in Goldcorp and Tahoe Resources.
 We believe, however, that the seriousness of the abuses in question calls for a much stronger response.

 Moreover, we must reiterate the alarming character of the allegations of human rights violations and environmental damage brought against Goldcorp and Tahoe Resources in Guatemala as well as in other countries.
-If PSP Investments has observed progress in the conduct of these companies we must nevertheless point out that the findings of national and international human rights organizations, as well as the conclusions reached by independent company analysts show entirely the opposite.
+We must point out that the findings of national and international human rights organizations, as well as the conclusions reached by independent company analysts show a serious situation of environmental and human rights abuses.
 In fact, Goldcorp and Tahoe Resources were both found guilty of numerous serious crimes by the Permanent Peoples’ Tribunal at the end of May 2014.
 The jury, made up of specialists, professors and senior research fellows from a number of countries, placed particular emphasis on the serious human rights abuses committed by Tahoe Resources and Goldcorp in Guatemala and Honduras.

 It should also be emphasized that since June 17, 2014 Tahoe Resources has been the subject of a lawsuit in Canadian court over events surrounding a violent confrontation which occurred in May 2013.
 At the time of the events, private security employed by Tahoe Resources opened fire on peaceful demonstrators opposed to their Escobal project, seriously injuring seven and disfiguring a young man.